Murders of J.B. Beasley and Tracie Hawlett

 The murders of J.B.
-Beasley and Tracie Hawlett were a double child murder that occurred in Ozark, Alabama on August 1, 1999, in which two high school students named J.B Beasley and Tracie Hawlett—both 17—from Dothan, Alabama, disappeared after leaving their homes to celebrate Beasley's birthday on July 31, 1999.
-The next day, authorities found the girls' bodies in the trunk of Beasley's car in Ozark, Alabama.
+Beasley and Tracie Hawlett were a double child murder that occurred in Ozark, Alabama, on August 1, 1999, in which two high school students named J.B Beasley and Tracie Hawlett—both 17—from Dothan, Alabama, disappeared after leaving their homes to celebrate Beasley's birthday on July 31, 1999.
+The next day, authorities found the girls' bodies in the trunk of Beasley's car in Ozark.
 Beasley and Hawlett died from a gunshot to the head.
 DNA was found in Beasley's underwear, leading police to believe she had been raped.

-The double murder remained unsolved for twenty years, despite having DNA, as there was no match in the database.
+The double murder remained unsolved for 20 years, despite having DNA, as there was no match in the database.
 In August 2018, Ozark police department reached out to Parabon NanoLabs to solve the murders.
 In March 2019, 45-year-old Coley Lewis McCraney was arrested, and charged with four capital murder charges for the killings of Beasley and Hawlett.

 McCraney was a truck driver and preacher with no criminal record who lived about a mile from the street where the girls' bodies were found.
 McCraney pleaded not guilty of all charges.
 On April 26, 2023, the jury found McCraney guilty of all charges and sentenced him to life in prison without the possibility of parole.
 In July 2023, a Dale County Circuit judge denied McCraney's appeal for a new trial.
 He is currently serving his sentence at William E. Donaldson Correctional Facility.

 The murders were considered by authors as a crime that "haunted" Ozark and the Wiregrass region.
 The murders made national headlines for years, the Ozark's police chief named the crime as one of the biggest cases in Alabama.
 The cases were profiled in America's Most Wanted, Haunting Evidence, On the Case with Paula Zahn, and other national programs.